Saturday, May 21 is a Code Orange Air Quality Action Day for Delaware. More Info

 Workplace Charging…Demonstrates willingness to adopt advanced technologies Promotes environmental leadership Contributes to LEED (Leadership Energy and Environmental Design) certification Helps to double employees’ all electric daily commuting range May significantly lower cost of employee’s commute Allows for electric fleet vehicles, saving employer work-related transportation costs

-Delaware-based workplaces (with 15 or more employees) can apply for rebates for up to six charging stations.
-Rebates are for 75 percent of the cost of the charging station, up to $5,000.
+Delaware-based workplaces can apply for rebates for up to six charging stations.
+Get up to 90 percent of the cost of the charging station, up to a maximum of $7,000.
 Learn more about the rebates and eligibility requirements.

 Are you interested in learning more about Workplace Charging?
 The U.S. Department of Energy has released several documents to provide you with information about Workplace Charging:ADA Design for Charging Stations: Provides guidance in complying with Americans with Disabilities Act Requirements for workplace charging.
 How much does it cost to install a charging station?
 Factors to consider when installing workplace charging.
 Outreach Resources for Employees: A collection of resources that provides tools, tips, and networks to support employer efforts to engage electric vehicle drivers.
-Plug-in Electric Vehicle Handbook for Workplace Charging Hosts: An overview of the benefits and challenges of workplace charging.
+Plug-in Electric Vehicle Handbook for Workplace Charging Hosts: A detailed guide on planning and executing workplace charging stations.
+Learn more about the benefits of workplace charging.

-Interested in joining the campaign?
-Call the Division of Climate, Coastal, & Energy at 302.735.3480 or email DNREC.Transportation@delaware.gov.
+Have more questions?
+Call the Division of Climate, Coastal and Energy at 302-735-3480 or email DNREC.Transportation@delaware.gov.